jjrscott/LZW/README.md

 # LZW

+This project's purpose was to educate me (jjrscott) on how the LZW works.
+While build this project I realised that the LZW algorithm as originally states has two distinct parts:

+1. encoding characters into an alphabet and pre-populating a prefix table,
+2. (the part normally though of as LZW) expanding the prefix table and encoding table indexes into an output stream.

+I can use Swift's `enum` to abstract away the need for a pre-populated string table / alphabet to reveal the algorthim in a more pure form.

+## Rosetta Code

 From [Rosetta Code](https://rosettacode.org/wiki/LZW_compression):

 > The Lempel-Ziv-Welch (LZW) algorithm provides loss-less data compression.
 >
 > You can read a complete description of it in the [Wikipedia article](https://en.wikipedia.org/wiki/Lempel-Ziv-Welch) on the subject.
 It was patented, but it entered the public domain in 2004.

-## Project

-This project's purpose was to educate me (jjrscott) on how the LZW works.
-While build this project I realised that I can use Swift's `enum` to abstract away the need for a pre-populated string table / alphabet to reveal the algorthim in a more pure form.

 ### Classic example